Macchina-CLI/macchina/README.md

 # About Macchina <a name="about"></a>

 _Macchina_ lets you view basic system information, like your hostname, kernel, uptime, memory usage, and much more.
-It provides you with convenient features and customization options but doesn't lose sight of its two main priorities: minimalism and performance.
+It provides you with convenient features and customization options but doesn't lose sight of its two main priorities, minimalism and performance.

 ![Macchina preview image](screenshots/preview.png)

 ---

 # Dependencies <a name="deps"></a>
-### Linux:
+## 🐧 Linux:
 - `wmctrl`
 - __Gentoo Only:__ `portage-utils`
-### NetBSD:
+## 🚩 NetBSD:
 - `wmctrl`
 - `ripgrep`